mauriciopoppe/learning-webgl/README.markdown

 npm start
 ```

-Open `http://localhost:9696` and that's it
+Open `http://localhost:9696` and navigate to any of the examples located in `book`

 ## License